awsdocs/amazon-chime-user-guide/doc_source/chime-chat.md

 All meeting attendees who have the Amazon Chime app have access to chat\.
 Chat for a meeting is available after a meeting begins and becomes unavailable when the meeting ends\.

-All chat messages are public, meaning any message posted is visible to all meeting attendees\.
+All chat messages are public, meaning any message posted is visible to all meeting invitees\.

 Messages can include both file attachments and emojis\.